Book online now or phone 0733516444

 HOW PAINFUL IS THE TREATMENT?

-No injection treatment is totally painfree, but a lot can be done to reduce the pain of injections.
+No injection treatment is totally pain-free, but a lot can be done to reduce the pain of injections.
 Before injecting the ligaments, the skin overlying the ligaments is numbed with a bleb of local anaesthetic.
-Although these blebs sting like an antbite, they reduce the overall level of discomfort with this treatment, and may even make the treatment work better.
+Although these blebs sting like an ant bite, they reduce the overall level of discomfort with this treatment, and may even make the treatment work better.
 Taking a painkiller at least half an hour before each treatment is also helpful.
 Keeping your mind off the pain by talking to the doctor about something interesting during the injections is very helpful.
-A heat pack is often applied to the treated area after the injections to sooth any discomfort that may occur.
+A heat pack is often applied to the treated area after the injections to soothe any discomfort that may occur.

 VITAMIN AND MINERAL SUPPLEMENTS

 It is claimed that this treatment is aided by vitamin and mineral supplements.
 These include vitamin C, zinc and manganese.
 These should be taken for at least three months from the commencement of treatment.
 The simplest way of purchasing these is to go to Coles, Woolworths, chemists and health food stores.
 Look for:

 Vitamin C – 500mg tablets, one tablet twice daily

 WILL I BE ABLE TO DRIVE HOME AFTER THE TREATMENT?

 The injections themselves do not make you drowsy, so you can drive home after each treatment, as long as any painkiller you have taken does not make you drowsy.
 Occasionally you may feel a little dizzy from the local anaesthetic, but this passes within a few minutes of having the injections.